The future of the gig economy – Electric cars

 The car industry will witness a massive disruption as electric vehicles become mainstream and with the rise of self-driving cars.

-What is an Electric Autonomous Vehicle (AEV)?
+What is an electric autonomous vehicle (AEV)?

 Autonomous vehicles are cars that can be programmed to drive themselves without human intervention.
 They use multiple onboard sensors and GPS data along with computer software that allows them to perform their own driving tasks.
 Just like any other automated system, autonomous vehicles require extensive testing before they are approved for road use.
 Self-driving AEVs have already been tested for passenger transport on public roads, but some serious questions remain about who will be liable if anything goes wrong.